Language Independent Stance Detection: Social Interaction-based Embeddings and Large Language Models: Method

-In order to combine textual and relational data, we use both the texts conveyed by a given user and its associated social media interactions (relational embeddings).
-We devise two different strategies to combine the textual classifiers and the relational embeddings introduced in the previous section.
-The first strategy (\textit{$\oplus$ RelEmb}) uses relational embeddings to classify stance based on vector distances with a textual classifier acting as a back-off.
-The second method develops an ensemble method combining textual and relational vectors before learning (\textit{+ RelEmb (ens)}).
+In order to combine textual and interaction data, we use both the texts conveyed by a given user and its associated social media interactions as data input.
+More specifically, we propose an ensemble method combining textual and interaction-based features before learning.
+This ensemble method is applied to combine interaction and textual representations with SVM and Transformers.